 On May 31, 1974, George was ordained and installed as pastor of Calvary Community Church (OPC) in Phillipsburg, New Jersey, where he served until 1982.
 The Scipiones lived in California from 1982 to 2006, where George was director of the CCEF in San Diego and taught at Westminster Seminary California, first as adjunct professor of counseling and later as associate professor of practical theology.
 He also served as associate pastor at Bayview OPC in Chula Vista, California.
 (1992-2006)

 On top of raising five children, Eileen has a degree in Special Education for the visually impaired and certification from the Association of Certified Biblical Counselors.
 She taught elementary and handicapped classes in both public and Christian schools, ran a home school network, and operated a pro-life counseling center that was attacked by Planned Parenthood.
 She has counseled dozens of women, and published and served as a conference speaker.
-When the Scipiones aren’t enjoying time with their two grandchildren, they often teach counseling abroad.

 Picture: George, Eileen and Paul Scipione in mid-1970s.